ThomasPr/ThomasPr.github.io/_posts/2020-12-26-build-my-jekyll-blog-with-bare-github-actions.md

 The only required setting is to change the Source to the `gh-pages` branch.
 But I strongly recommend to also enable the "Enforce HTTPS" setting.

 Thats it.
 The blog is up and running.
-Every time I push a changes to my blog, the GitHub Action should be triggered and the updated static HTML page should be updated and published.
+Every time I push a change to my blog, the GitHub Action is triggered and the updated static HTML page is published.